 - 4. Code 4 is seldom used EXCEPT for the following - a.
-Both ovaries involved simultaneously with a single histology, or epithelial histologies (8000-8799) - b.
-Diffuse bilateral lung nodules - c.
-Bilateral retinoblastomas - d.
+Both ovaries involved simultaneously with a single histology; a single primary according to the Solid Tumor Rules - b.
+Diffuse bilateral lung nodules - Bilateral retinoblastomas - d.
 Bilateral Wilms tumors - e.
 Both breasts when inflammatory carcinoma is bilateral at diagnosis